opencv/opencv/modules/ml/doc/expectation_maximization.rst

         * **EM::COV_MAT_GENERIC** A symmetric positively defined matrix.
 The number of free parameters in each matrix is about :math:`d^2/2`.
 It is not recommended to use this option, unless there is pretty accurate initial estimation of the parameters and/or a huge number of training samples.

-  .. ocv:member:: TermCriteria termCrit

-    The termination criteria of the EM algorithm.
+    :param termCrit: The termination criteria of the EM algorithm.
 The EM algorithm can be terminated by the number of iterations ``termCrit.maxCount`` (number of M-steps) or when relative change of likelihood logarithm is less than ``termCrit.epsilon``.
 Default maximum number of iterations is ``EM::DEFAULT_MAX_ITERS=100``.

 EM::create